Asiana Airlines Flight 214: Survivor and eyewitness accounts

 Several passengers recalled noticing the plane's unusual proximity to the water on final approach, which caused water to thrust upward as the engines were spooling up in the final seconds before impact.

 In the initial moments after the crash, the cockpit crew told flight attendants to delay evacuating the aircraft as they were communicating with the tower.
 A flight attendant seated at the second door on the left side (door 2L) observed fire outside the aircraft near row 10 and informed the cockpit crew, and the evacuation order was then given, approximately 90 seconds after the aircraft had come to rest.
 Flight attendants told NTSB investigators that there was no fire inside the cabin when the evacuation began.

 The crew also helped several passengers who were unable to escape on their own, and a pilot carried out one passenger with an injured leg.
 One flight attendant said that many Chinese passengers who sat at the back of the plane near the third exit were not aware of the evacuation.

 During the evacuation, a pilot used an extinguisher on a fire that had penetrated from the exterior to the inside of the cabin.

-During the crash, two of the inflatable chutes deployed into the cabin.
-The first chute, which blocked the forward right exit, nearly suffocated a flight attendant and was deflated by a pilot with a crash axe from the cockpit.
+During the crash, two of the evacuation slides inflated into the cabin.
+One slide blocked the forward right exit and nearly suffocated a flight attendant before being deflated by a pilot with a crash axe from the cockpit.
 The second chute expanded toward the center of the aircraft near the fire.
-It trapped a second flight attendant until a co-pilot deflated it with a dinner knife.
+It trapped a second flight attendant until a pilot deflated it with a table knife.

 Some passengers sitting at the rear of the aircraft escaped through the hole left by the missing tail section.

-Eyewitnesses to the crash included the cockpit crew and many passengers on board United Airlines Flight 885 (UA 885), a Boeing 747-400 that was holding on Taxiway F, next to the runway.
+Eyewitnesses to the crash included the cockpit crew and many passengers on board United Airlines Flight 885, a Boeing 747-400 that was holding on Taxiway F, next to the runway.
 Others saw it from the terminal and near the airport.
 At least one person recorded it on video.
 Writing on the Professional Pilots Rumour Network internet forum, the first officer of UA 885 described what he saw:

 Passengers and others praised the flight attendants' conduct after the crash.
-Cabin manager Lee Yoon-hye was the last to leave the burning plane.
+Lee Yoon-hye, the aircraft's cabin manager (the chief flight attendant) was the last to leave the burning plane.
 San Francisco fire chief Hayes-White praised Lee's courage, saying, "She wanted to make sure that everyone was off. ...
 She was a hero."

 A firefighter who entered the cabin said that the back of the plane had suffered structural damage, but that the seats near the front "were almost pristine" before the cabin fire.